 Are you a great writer?
 Do you like managing teams and leading social media campaigns?
-Have you developed a knack for connecting with target audiences by using precise ad placements?
+Have you developed a knack for connecting with target audiences using precise ad placements?

-Once you have identified which role or roles align with your abilities, you can begin to specialize in a particular channel.
+Once you have identified which role or roles align with your abilities, you can specialize in a particular channel.
 At this point in your career, you may want to consider acquiring additional certifications, such as an Asana Project Management Certificate.

 These programs will help you develop additional skills, which will be invaluable as you pursue promotional opportunities in the future.

 Just because many digital marketing professionals elect to specialize in a particular channel does not mean you have to.
 To be a more well-rounded digital marketer, seek opportunities to develop additional skills.